EmilPlacheta/100-days-of-code/log.md

 **Today's Progress**: continued working on the brewery site. aded two more pages today, 2 left.
 Its coming along nicely.

-**Thoughts**: Every time I work with materialize or Bootrstrap I enjoy how easy it is to just 'style' with  html classes only to overwrite it anyway later on.
-I feel I found a good balance today between the two.
+**Thoughts**: Every time I work with materialize or Bootrstrap I enjoy how easy it is to just 'style' with  html classes only to overwrite it anyway later on :sweat_smile: However, I feel I found a good balance today between the two.

 ---